Ion Croitoru: Satan's Choice Motorcycle Club

-Detective Sergeant Len Isnor, the head of the Ontario Provincial Police's Anti-Biker Enforcement Unit, was not impressed with Croitoru, saying: "After a while, you can tell who's cut out for the life and who isn't.
+Detective Sergeant Len Isnor, the head of the Ontario Provincial Police's (OPP) Anti-Biker Enforcement Unit, was not impressed with Croitoru, saying: "After a while, you can tell who's cut out for the life and who isn't.
 I could tell right away that he wouldn't make it.
 Some of the guys would talk to you.
 If there was a guy who was really into bikes, you could talk bikes, but K-9 [Croitoru] would talk about anything, especially himself- he was just stupid that way".
-Croitoru was especially close to Michel Dubé, the president of Satan's Choice Sudbury chapter, who was considered by Isnor to be the most dangerous outlaw biker in all of Ontario.
-Isnor recalled that he once talked to a biker and a convicted murderer with a "crazed look" in his eyes that reminded many of Charles Manson who told him that he was utterly terrified of Dubé, who was regarded as a reckless psychopath.
+Croitoru was especially close to Michel Dubé, the president of Satan's Choice Sudbury chapter, who was considered by Isnor to be the most dangerous outlaw biker in Ontario.
+Isnor recalled that he once talked to a biker and a convicted murderer who was terrified of Dubé.

 Both Croitoru and Dubé purchased the cocaine that their chapters sold from the Hells Angels' "mother chapter" in Montreal.
-Guindon had ruled that members of Satan's Choice were free to do business with the Hells Angels.
+Guindon had ruled that members of Satan's Choice were free to do business with the Angels.
 Richard "Rick" Vallée of the Angels Nomad chapter sold the majority of the drugs purchased by Satan's Choice's Hamilton and Sudbury chapters, which being new chapters did not have the same established drug-dealing connections that the older Satan's Choice chapters had.

-Lorne Edgar Campbell, a long-time member of Satan's Choice was not impressed with Croitoru whom he met at a party at the clubhouse of the Sudbury chapter hosted by Dubé.
-Campbell described Croitoru as being of limited intelligence alongside having a fierce competitive streak as he would not accept any defeats, which Campbell found highly ironic given Croitoru's work as a wrestling jobber.
-During the party, Campbell defeated Croitoru several times in Indian leg-wrestling.
+Lorne Edgar Campbell, a long-time member of Satan's Choice, described Croitoru as being of limited intelligence but also being a fierce competitor would not accept any defeats, which Campbell found highly ironic given Croitoru's previous work as a wrestling jobber.
+After the two men met at a party hosted by Dubé, Campbell defeated Croitoru several times in Indian leg-wrestling.
 Croitoru spent the rest of the party pestering Campbell to explain how he won, leading him to recall: "He wouldn't leave me alone.
 That night, he was like a dog following me around".
 Campbell finally explained: "As soon as you hook, you roll".
 At point, Croitoru had a rematch and won, leading Campbell to state: "When I showed him, he almost broke my back".